11BREATH11/ASP.NET_Core_Web.API_Example/README.md

-This is solution modern frame for development website from scretch uses last version Angular and Web API Core 2.0 service.
+This is solution modern frame for development website uses last version Angular and Web API Core 2.0 service.

 <a href="http://owners2.azurewebsites.net">http://owners2.azurewebsites.net</a>